tomasklapka/rdf-reasoner-eyeclient/README.md

 })
 ```

-Use `import(stream)` to load data into a reasoner and use `match(subject, predicate, object)` to get filtered stream of inferred data.
+Use `reasoner.import(stream)` to load data into the reasoner and use `reasoner.match(subject, predicate, object)` to get filtered stream of inferred data.

-Methods doing changes fire reasoning if `autoinfere` option is `true` (it's `true` by default).
+Data manipulation, adding and importing fires the reasoning process if `autoinfere` option is `true` (it's `true` by default).

-Otherwise use `reason()` to fire reasoning event on request.
+Use `reasoner.reason()` to fire reasoning event on request.

-You can access `reasoner.inferred` dataset directly if you want to quickly access the inferred data.
+You can access `reasoner.inferred` [Dataset](https://github.com/rdf-ext/rdf-dataset-simple) with sync interface if you don't want to get the dataset streamed by `reasoner.match`

+This module contains an abstract class [Reasoner](https://github.com/tomasklapka/rdf-reasoner-eyeclient/blob/master/lib/reasoner.js) which can be used to extend with another reasoner backend.
+It is enough to implement the reason() method taking data from this.dataset, inferring them and putting the result into this.inferred.

 ### managing additional reasoning data